Mcompetitions/M6-methods/readme.md

 * Compute RPS and IR for a given evaluation period
 An excel file providing an example of how the RPS and IR can be computed for a dummy submission (similar to the template of the competition).
 The example is given for the first quanrter of the M6 and the pilot phase.

+* Replicate the results of the M6 paper submitted to the International Journal of Forecasting.